 Inlet defects (5 to 8%) are bordered superiorly by the tricuspid annulus and are located posterior to the membranous septum.
 These defects are sometimes referred to as atrioventricular septal-type defects.

-The magnitude of the shunt depends on defect size and downstream resistance (ie, pulmonary outflow tract obstruction and pulmonary vascular resistance); larger defects result in a large left-to-right shunt.
+The magnitude of the shunt depends on defect size and downstream resistance (ie, pulmonary outflow tract obstruction and pulmonary vascular resistance).
+Blood flows easily across larger defects, which are thus called nonrestrictive; pressure equalizes between the right and left ventricles and there is a large left-to-right shunt.
 Assuming there is no pulmonic stenosis, over time, a large shunt causes pulmonary artery hypertension, elevated pulmonary artery vascular resistance, right ventricular pressure overload, and right ventricular hypertrophy.
-Ultimately, the increased pulmonary vascular resistance causes shunt direction to reverse (from the right to the left ventricle), leading to Eisenmenger's syndrome (see Eisenmenger's Syndrome).
+Ultimately, the increased pulmonary vascular resistance causes shunt direction to reverse (from the right to the left ventricle), leading to Eisenmenger syndrome (see Eisenmenger Syndrome).

-Small defects cause a relatively small left-to-right shunt, and pulmonary artery pressure is normal.
-Heart failure (HF), pulmonary hypertension, and Eisenmenger's syndrome do not develop.
+Smaller defects, also referred to as restrictive VSDs, limit the flow of blood and the transmission of high pressure to the right heart.
+These VSDs result in a relatively small left-to-right shunt, and pulmonary artery pressure is normal or minimally elevated.
+Heart failure (HF), pulmonary hypertension, and Eisenmenger syndrome do not develop.

 Symptoms and Signs